watsonwork/watsonwork-developer-docs/guides/handling_client_actions.md

 ![AppConfig Usage Screenshot](../images/ConfigUsage_admin.jpg)

-### App Action Callback
+### App Action Handler Callback

-The callback must be implemented to provide the user-specific configuration service of an app.
-The request is triggered when a user clicks on the Configure button of an app.
+The callback must be implemented to provide the user-specific action of an app.
 Refer to [App Action Callback](../guides/App_action_Callback.md) for details.

-For existing Apps with old configuration URL, refer to [App Configuration Callback](../guides/V1_App_Configuration_Callback.md) for details.
+If a user clicks the Configure button of the App which has previous configuration URL, refer to [App Configuration Callback](../guides/V1_App_Configuration_Callback.md) for details.

 ### Access Action Context Information

-The configuration data is generated via Watson Work Services by Watson Workspace clients when a user triggers the configuration of your app.
-It contains the needed data for the configuration of the app.
+When your App is notified by some actions via `actionURL?actionHandlerContextToken=<token>token`, you need to get the action context information by [Get action context information](../guides/get_action_context.md).

-When a user clicks the Configure button,  if it returns `actionURL?actionHandlerContextToken=<token>token`, refer to [Get action context information](../guides/get_action_context.md) for details.
-If it returns `GET <configurationURL>?configurationToken=<configurationToken>`, refer to [Access configuration data](../guides/V1_Access_Configuration_Data.md) for details.
+If your App is notified by `GET <configurationURL>?configurationToken=<configurationToken>`, refer to [Access configuration data](../guides/V1_Access_Configuration_Data.md) for details.